 For the Dough:

-- Add the gluten free flour and salt.
-Mix until a dough forms in the bowl.
-Do not rise the dough until after the rolls are shaped and cut.
+- Add 2 1/2 cups gluten free flour blend, 1/4 teaspoon salt, and 1 teaspoon pumpkin pie spice.
+Mix on low speed and gradually increase the speed to medium.
+Mix for 40 seconds.
+Note: Do not rise the dough until after the rolls are shaped and cut.
+Gluten-free only gets one really good rise.

 For the Cinnamon Brown Sugar Swirl: